Mary Davis (activist): North South Consultative Conference

 Davis is also a co-chair of the North South Consultative Conference on behalf of the Irish government.
 The conference seeks to explore social, cultural and economic issues that have a North/South and cross-border dimension.
 The focus is on identifying potential for improved co-operation for mutual benefit.

 Boards

 Davis is one of the founder of Social Entrepreneurs Ireland.
-Previously Davis served on a number of boards including the Irish Sports Council, Broadcast Commission of Ireland, Dublin Airport Authority, UCD Foundation, The One Foundation, Boardmatch and chaired the St. Patrick's Festival for a four-year period.
+Previously Davis was on a number of boards including the Irish Sports Council, Broadcast Commission of Ireland, Dublin Airport Authority, UCD Foundation, The One Foundation, Boardmatch and chaired the St. Patrick's Festival for a four-year period.
 She was a member of the Advisory Group for the Ireland Funds.
-She also served on the co-ordinating committee of the 2003 European Year of People with Disabilities and is an Ambassador for the 2011 European Year of Volunteering.
+She also was on the co-ordinating committee of the 2003 European Year of People with Disabilities and is an Ambassador for the 2011 European Year of Volunteering.

-Davis serves on many voluntary committees and is a member of the Irish Times Trust, the National Institute for Intellectual Disability, National Sports Campus Development Authority, and City of Science 2012 and acted as a judge for the O2 Ability Awards and the 'Your Country, Your Call' competition.
+Davis is on many voluntary committees and is a member of the Irish Times Trust, the National Institute for Intellectual Disability, National Sports Campus Development Authority, and City of Science 2012 and acted as a judge for the O2 Ability Awards and the 'Your Country, Your Call' competition.